 The Birkett Six Hour Relay Race

 The UK's largest annual motor race will return on October 27th 2018.
 Offering six hours of unbeatable racing on the Silverstone Grand Prix Circuit in a relay format, last year's Birkett saw a capacity grids of 70 teams with reserves, so don't miss out this year - submit your team entry early and be part of one of motorsport's longest-running traditions.
-2018 entry packs will be available mid-summer, and keep an eye on the Birkett Facebook page for up to date news.
+2018 entry packs are now available, and keep an eye on the Birkett Facebook page for up to date news.

 About the Birkett